A book on ethics and philosophy of values

 Book II/ Prolegomena to axiology

-If we want to establish the legitimacy of axiology, we naturally have to answer a certain number of questions: “what is the content of this discipline?”, “what is its point?”, “what is its method?”, “how is it related to other disciplines?”, and above all “what is its result?”.
-How to get started?
+If we want to establish the legitimacy of axiology, we naturally have to answer a number of questions: "What is the content of this discipline?", "What is its interest?", "What is its method?", "What are its links with other sciences?", and above all: "What is its result?"
+Where should we begin our research?

-However, the examination of the content of this discipline must be postponed, because we have to consider first the external and accessory features of this discipline, before searching its essential ones.
-I have called these inessential features the “prolegomena” to axiology (pro legomein: what comes before), and I intend to examine them at present.
+The examination of the content of this discipline must wait, because we must first look at the external and accessory characteristics of this discipline before trying to grasp its essential characteristics.
+It is these inessential characteristics that I call the "prolegomena" of axiology (pro legomein: what comes before), and which I now propose to examine.

-For this, firstly it seems relevant to propose a definition, provisional at least, of the concept of value.
-This will allow us to ask ourselves, in a second stage, if our time may accept the very project of an axiology (as the discipline whose object is the value so defined) – in other words I shall try to provide an axiological panorama of our time.
-We shall then be able to determine which state of mind is required to understand and accept the results of axiology.
-This shall enable us finally to imagine what reconfiguration of the knowledge field could be caused by the constitution of axiology, as the science of values.
+For this, it seems appropriate to begin by proposing a definition - at least a provisional one - of the concept of value.
+This will then lead us to ask whether our era can accept the very project of an axiology (as a discipline whose object is the value thus defined) - in other words, we will seek to draw up an axiological panorama of our era.
+We will then be in a position to take an interest in the state of mind that the researcher's axiology requires in order to be understood and accepted.
+Ultimately, this will enable us to try to imagine what reconfiguration of the field of knowledge might result from the constitution of axiology as a science of values.

 I/ Provisional definition of value